-Cecil Francis Poole, the first African American U.S. attorney in the continental United States and the first African American federal judge in Northern California, was born in Birmingham, Alabama on July 14, 1914 to William and Eva Poole.
-In 1918 the Poole family moved to Pittsburgh, Pennsylvania.
-Cecil Poole studied at the University of Michigan earning his bachelors degree in 1936.
-He then received a J.D. degree from Harvard University in 1939.
-One year later Poole passed the Pennsylvania state bar and was hired as an attorney for the National Labor Relations Board.
+Cecil Francis Poole, the first African American U.S. Attorney in the continental United States and the first African American federal judge in Northern California, was born in Birmingham, Alabama on July 14, 1914, to William and Eva Poole.
+In 1918, the Poole family moved to Pittsburgh, Pennsylvania.
+Cecil Poole studied at the University of Michigan earning his bachelor’s degree in 1936.
+He then received a J.D. from Harvard University in 1939.
+One year later, Poole passed the Pennsylvania state bar and was hired as an attorney for the National Labor Relations Board.

-In 1942 Poole was both drafted into the United States Army and married to Charlotte Crump.
-While serving in the North Atlantic Wing of the Air Transport Command based in Manchester, New Hampshire, Poole, despite his prior occupation as an attorney for the U.S. Government, was assigned to an all-black unit primarily used for manual labor.
+In 1942, Poole was drafted into the United States Army and also married Charlotte Crump.
+Although he was an attorney, Poole was assigned to the North Atlantic Wing of the Air Transport Command in Manchester, New Hampshire, a unit primarily used for manual labor.
 Poole was eventually promoted to staff sergeant and later first lieutenant in the judge advocate general’s office.

 In 1979, President Jimmy Carter appointed Poole to the Ninth Circuit U.S. Court of Appeals, thereby securing Poole’s position as the first African American to serve on that court.
 Poole served in this position for over 25 years, receiving Senior Judge status in 1996.
 Also in 1996, Poole was inducted into the Charles Houston Bar Association Hall of Fame.
 Judge Cecil Poole passed away on November 12, 1997 from complications arising from pneumonia.